-As an option, with substantial consolidation, Sub-unit A-2 planned for primarily residential mixed-use redevelopment up to approximately 180 dwelling units and 30,000 square feet non-residential uses.
+As an option, with substantial consolidation, Sub-unit A-1 is planned for primarily residential mixed-use redevelopment up to approximately 180 dwelling units and 30,000 square feet non-residential uses.

-This approximately 11-acre sub-unit primarily consists of the Woodlawn Shopping Center and other strip commercial uses located on the west side of Richmond Highway south of Woodlawn Court.
+Sub-unit A-2 includes approximately 18 acres that primarily consists of the Woodlawn Shopping Center, the Sacramento Shopping Center, and other strip commercial uses located on the west side of Richmond Highway south of Woodlawn Court.